 To be frank, you’ll also find that some of these content creators are Caucasian who live fairly affluent lifestyles.
 Many of them don’t have insight, or empathy for that matter, into what people from different backgrounds experience.
 They’re convinced that if they found a job in Berlin, that everyone else can too, even though that logic is inherently flawed.

-So while anecdotal information can be helpful, do yourself a favour and get information for valid sources like your employer’s human resource department, official government websites, immigration lawyers, and/or professional companies offering relocation services.
+So while anecdotal information can be helpful, do yourself a favor and get information from valid sources like your employer’s human resource department, official government websites, immigration lawyers, and/or professional companies offering relocation services.
 We especially love Because Berlin, who provides visa and other information for free and in English!

 8) COVID-19 has severely affected the job market in Berlin